nickperkinslondon/angular-bootstrap-nav-tree/README.md

         initial-selection = "Vegetable">
     ></abn-tree>

+The example uses Font-Awesome 3, but Font-Awsome 4 also works.
+Use the following syntax:

+    icon-leaf = "fa fa-file"

+( in general, use spaces to apply multiple classes to icon elements )

 The data to create the tree is defined in your controller, and could be as simple as this: